-Other projects developed by the council include community garden grants and community garden leadership education, through partnerships with NC A&T University and McDowell County Extension.
+Other projects developed by the council include community garden grants and community garden leadership education, through partnerships with NC A&T University and N.C.
+Cooperative Extension, McDowell County Center.
 They are planning upcoming community listening sessions aiming to receive guidance that will help plan and prioritize future projects.
 The council has worked with other key partners to offer supplies for groups starting community or school gardens as well as for first-time home gardeners who want to grow their own food.
 “One of the most beneficial ways we can help people who face food insecurity is to provide the knowledge and skills to grow food for themselves,” (Healthy Food Donations, Tracy Davis).

 Hannah also partners with the Polk County Agricultural Economic Development office to host the NC Foothills Farm Tour – an educational program with a goal of bridging the gap between consumers and producers and getting local farmers connected with a larger customer base who values their practices and products.